Alfresco/docs-alfresco/content-accelerator/3.7/index.md

 ACA enables customers to view, search, and manage their content from a friendly and simple modern front-end interface.

 There are pre-configured “accelerators” on top of ACA that act as default configurations, or a starting point that the customer, or our services team can tweak to the customer’s unique needs through the no-code configurable administration interface.
+This is a new sentence I'm adding.

 These accelerators are: